ERITREA – The Trip

 The roundabout in which the monument was is empty.
 The sandals were removed about 10 years ago.

 Fiat Tagliero is a Futurist-style service station completed in 1938 and one of the foremost Art Deco buildings of Italian Asmara.
-Conceived as a simple petrol station owned by dr. Tagliero (the Fiat concessionary in Asmara), the building was designed to resemble an aeroplane taking off incorporating a central tower with office space, cashiers desk and shop — and supporting a pair of huge 15m cantilevered, reinforced concrete wings used as decorative shades for entering the garage.
+Conceived as a simple petrol station owned by Dr. Tagliero (the Fiat concessionary in Asmara), the building was designed to resemble an aeroplane taking off incorporating a central tower with office space, cashier desk and shop — and supporting a pair of huge 15m cantilevered, reinforced concrete wings used as decorative shades for entering the garage.

 Sadly, Fiat Tagliero is closed, surrounded by a fence and with weeds growing up through the concrete.

-I stopped at a more upscale internet café that had faster speeds – 100 EN for 100 MB but really had no business so didn’t use it.
+I stopped at a more upscale internet café that had faster speeds – 100 EN for 100 MB but had no business so didn’t use it.

 I ate again at the Spaghetti and Pizza House (breaded fish cutlet).